 Federal Grants for Tribal Nations

-The federal government currently provides 645 active grant programs specifically available to tribal nations, spanning HL, ED, and ISS, administered by agencies including National Institutes of Health, Department of the Interior, and Department of Energy.
+The federal government currently provides 601 active grant programs specifically available to tribal nations, spanning Health, Education, and Income Security and Social Services, administered by agencies including National Institutes of Health, Department of the Interior, and Department of Energy.
 These grants fund everything from housing and infrastructure to education, health services, environmental protection, and economic development in Indian Country.

 Tribal-Eligible Grants